Access Roles & RBAC

 To provide access to all secrets with a well-defined prefix:

-permission to all secrets that start with devops-
+permission to all secrets or any items under a folder that starts with devops-

 prefix, which are located under /foo